Joseph Kappen: Re-opening of investigations

-Police hoped that advancements in DNA testing would help solve the murders, and in 1998 there was a significant development when a profile of the killer's DNA was isolated via testing on the clothing of Hughes and Floyd.
+Police hoped that advances in DNA testing would help solve the murders, and in 1998 there was a significant development when a profile of the killer's DNA was isolated via testing on the clothing of Hughes and Floyd.
 In 2000 the profile was uploaded to the DNA database to see if it matched any person arrested or charged since 1995 (the year in which DNA started to be taken from people arrested of crimes), although no match was made.
 However, the developments in DNA led to a full reinvestigation of the murders, titled Operation Magnum.
 In January 2001 the Llandarcy murders were reconstructed on BBC One's Crimewatch.

-Around this time there was media speculation linking serial killer Fred West to the murders as he once worked in Llandarcy, but this was swiftly ruled out by police after the DNA was checked.
+Around this time, there was media speculation linking serial killer Fred West to the murders as he once worked in Llandarcy, but this was swiftly ruled out by police after the DNA was checked.
 35,000 persons of interest were initially identified for DNA testing, but a psychological profiler was employed to reduce the number to a priority list of 500.
 Fifty of these were witnesses, relatives of the victims, stepfathers, boyfriends and anyone who had featured prominently in the initial investigation, and the others were known criminal suspects.
-Kappen was listed as suspect number 200, and detectives visited what they believed to be his address in Port Talbot in August 2001 but they discovered that he had died of lung cancer in June 1990, although his former wife still lived there.
+Kappen was listed as suspect number 200, and detectives visited what they believed to be his address in Port Talbot in August 2001 but they discovered that he had died of lung cancer in June 1990, although his former wife, Christine Powell, who had divorced him in 1980, still lived there.

 Two months later, testing on the clothes of Sandra Newton revealed that she had been a victim of the same killer as Hughes and Floyd, meaning that the three murders were officially linked for the first time and revealing that all three had been murdered by the same unidentified individual.

 Familial DNA enquiries

-Due to the period of time that had elapsed since the murders, South Wales Police decided to employ a previously unknown tactic of searching for the DNA of possible living descendants of the murderer as their genetic profiles would be similar to the killer's.Fifty percent of an individuals' DNA is inherited from each parent, so investigators believed that they could discover who the killer was by making a partial match between the killer's profile and that of any children they may have had.
-Investigators therefore examined local individuals' profiles that matched part of the killer's profile and created a list of 100 potential suspects.
+Due to the period of time that had elapsed since the murders, South Wales Police decided to employ a previously unknown tactic of searching for the DNA of possible living descendants of the murderer as their genetic profiles would be similar to the killer's.
+Fifty per cent of an individual's DNA is inherited from each parent, so investigators believed that they could discover who the killer was by making a partial match between the killer's profile and that of any children they may have had.
+Investigators, therefore, examined local individuals' profiles that matched part of the killer's profile and created a list of 100 potential suspects.
 One of these was local car thief Paul Kappen, whose DNA was already on police files but who was only seven years old at the time of the murders.
-Paul's profile showed a distinctive similarity to that of the killer's, prompting police to make his deceased father Joseph, known to have been investigated in the original enquiry, the prime suspect.
+Paul's profile showed a distinctive similarity to the killer's, prompting police to make his deceased father, Joseph, known to have been investigated in the original enquiry, the prime suspect.